RaphaelVispo/SharedTodoApp/README.md

 * Section : D3L

 ## App Description
-A todo app that uses CRUD methodologies, authentication and authorization
+A todo app that uses CRUD methodologies, authentication and authorization.
+The App has a friends feature for sharing of the todos.
+The app also allows picking of freinds for sharing of the todos.

 ## Screenshots